kjetilho/rl-bareos/README.md

 Jobs are defined in the `bareos::client::jobs` hash.

-The name of the resource is added to the client name and used as the name of the job.
-This will export a job_definition which the director will pick up.
+Each key in the hash becomes the name of the resource.
+This is added to the client name and used as the name of the job.
+A `bareos::job_definition` with that name will be exported for the director to pick up.

-__`job_name`__: Specify the job name explicitly.
+__`job_name`__: Specify the full job name explicitly.

 __`jobdef`__: The name of the job defaults.
 Default: DefaultJob